g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

     }
 }
 ```
-As a result of the change made in the code all items will become blue, excluding the first item, which will be green, just like shown in the image below:
+As a result of the change made in the code, all items will become blue, excluding the first item, which will be green, just like shown in the image below:

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_ea6ba091200c32fce7d15e68a7d045fa.png)